 Trainers may price their horses at whatever amount they feel is fair and may raise or lower their asking price at any time.
-As pricing can continually change based on the horse's progress and accomplishments, the asking price reported to the RRP will display within a range to the public.
 Trainers are responsible for screening potential buyers and are under no obligation to sell to buyers that they deem unsuitable for their horse.
 Trainers listing horses owned by non-profit aftercare organizations are welcome to list their horses as adoptable and require the approval processes, fees, and restrictions they normally require.
 Trainers are expected to provide their own sale contracts that must include anti-slaughter and notification of resale language found in the Horse Welfare section of this rulebook.